WHAT TO DO IN FUNCHAL? HOW LONG TO VISIT FUNCHAL? WHERE TO STAY IN FUNCHAL?

 6. Head back down to the historical center and check Funchal Cathedral (Se)

-7. Next check out Palácio de São Lourenço
+7. Next in Funchal, check out Palácio de São Lourenço

 8. Need a break after all this walking?
 Head to Blandy’s Wine Lodge to taste Madeira Wine